Quick Facts about Odum's Labs

 - iMacs are available in the first floor Media Center

-- Remember this is a library -- audio headset use is a must.
+- Remember this is a library -- audio headset use in computer labs is a must (Library Noise Policy).
 Each computer has a sound card and available headset jack.
-While audio headsets may be checked-out at both Circulation desks, users are certainly encouraged to utilize their own audio headsets.
-(Library Noise Policy)

-- Adaptive technology for students with disabilities is available in room 1060.
-Two bi-level computer workstations on height adjustable tables that accommodate wheelchair access are located in the library, one in the first floor Internet Café and another on second floor across from the IT Helpdesk.
+- A bi-level computer workstation on a height adjustable table that accommodates wheelchair access is located in the library in the Internet Café.
 (More Library Resource Information for Students with Disabilities)

 - Temporary installation of software as required to complete class assignments is permitted on the workstations located in the 2nd and 3rd floor labs.
 For assistance, contact Library Automation (email@example.com or 333-5868.).

 - Loading New Software: All software must be loaded by the Library Automation Staff.
-Faculty may contact firstname.lastname@example.org or use software installation request form, providing proof of licensing and master copies of the software.
-It is recommended that you allow at least two full business weeks in advance, because of the testing and loading that accompanies the loading of any new software.
-Although rare sometimes software cannot be loaded because it causes conflict with the campus standard application suite.
+Faculty may contact firstname.lastname@example.org or use the software installation request form, providing proof of licensing and master copies of the software.
+It is recommended that you allow at least two full business weeks in advance because of the testing and loading that accompanies the loading of any new software.
+Although rare, sometimes software cannot be loaded because it causes conflict with the campus standard application suite.

 Other Helpful Links